 Course Data skills in biodiversity education and research in Yerevan

-Successful attendees will be issued a certificate of attendance corresponding to 2 ECTS and a digital GBIF Certified Trainer badge.
+Successful attendees will be issued a certificate of attendance and a digital GBIF Certified Trainer badge.
 This training model has been tested in the Biodiversity Information for Development (BID) programme and is adapted to BioDATA needs.
 The course is designed for 20 participants.
 All applicants must submit a motivation letter as part of their registration.
 The lectures will be in English.

 Eligibility for BioDATA students is limited to the partner countries in the BioDATA project: Belarus, Ukraine, Armenia, and Tajikistan - with a focus on Armenia for this particular course.
 Travel, meals, and accommodation will be covered for accepted participants in this course.
 Please note that all participants must have valid travel insurance that covers medical expenses.